 TSCC is an open College serving not only students but also the general public.
 Many of the facilities and services are available for public use throughout the weeks during normal operating hours.
 During business hours, the College is open to students, employees, contractors, guests, and the general public.
-During non-business hours, access to all College facilities is by key (if issued), swipe card (if issued), or admittance by Campus Safety personnel.
+During non-business hours, access to all College facilities is by or admittance by Campus Safety & Security personnel.
 In case of periods of extended closing, the College will admit only those with prior written approval to the facilities.
 Some facilities have individual hours which may vary at different times of the year.
 In these cases, the facilities will be secured according to schedules developed by the department responsible for the facility.